Thomann DNA

 Employee discount

 You receive Thomann employee discount.
-The discount depends on a product's margin.
-The formula is "purchase price + 10% + VAT".
+The discount depends on a product's margin but in general is the purchase price + VAT + what it costs to move the product through logistics.

-For the first order you take as an employee please use the comment field in the checkout to write down the following information “Employee at thomann.io; Account no.: {Your customer account number}“, which will then be stored within your customer data, so that you can simply take discounted orders automatically in the future.
-Make sure to select payment by invoice since the discount won't be deducted in the checkout and your order (your identity respectively) checked for eligibility.
+How to order: For the first order you take as an employee please use the comment field in the checkout to write down the following information “Employee at thomann.io; Account no.: {Your customer account number}“, which will then be stored within your customer data, so that you can simply take discounted orders automatically in the future.

 Equipment